Hourglass dolphin: Behavior

 Examinations of the stomach contents of the few specimens indicate they eat mantis shrimp, polychaete worms, and various (unrecorded) species of squid and small fish.

+The hourglass dolphin life-span is estimated to be similar to that of Atlantic white-sided dolphin and Pacific white-sided dolphin, around 27-46 years.

 Taxonomy

 The species was first named Delphinus cruciger by Quoy and Gaimard (1824) after their sighting in January 1820.
 Lesson and Garnot (1827) named another dolphin with two white patches on the sides Delphinus bivittatus.
 Throughout the 19th and early 20th centuries, scientists have given the hourglass dolphin various synonyms, including Phocoena crucigera (Philippi, 1893), Electra crucigera (Gray, 1871), and Lagenorhynchus clanculus (Gray, 1846; 1849; 1850; 1866).

-Though it is traditionally placed in the genus Lagenorhynchus, molecular analyses suggest the species is more closely related to the right whale dolphins and dolphins of the genus Cephalorhynchus and it has been suggested that it should be moved to a new genus Sagmatias.
+Though it was traditionally placed in the genus Lagenorhynchus, molecular analyses suggested that the species is more closely related to the right whale dolphins and dolphins of the genus Cephalorhynchus and it was suggested that it should be moved to a new genus Sagmatias.
 The taxonomic relationship with the genus Cephalorhynchus (which includes, among others, Hector's dolphin) is further supported by the similarity of the echolocation signals to the signals used by Cephalorhynchus-species.
+After further molecular analysis, in 2025 the species was reclassified into the genus Cephalorhynchus.

 Population status

 Sighting surveys were conducted in 1976–77 and 1987–88.
 Abundance was estimated to be 144,300 individuals, based on line transect sightings in January 1977 and January 1988 in northern Antarctic waters.
-This is the only abundance estimate of hourglass dolphins to date.
+While the population of the hourglass dolphins has slightly declined since 1988, they are not considered endangered.